docQodly/docs/docs/studio/design-webforms/create-webform.md

 ## Creating a webform

-In Qodly, the foundation of your work begins with a webform, a container encompassing all other components (buttons, style boxes, etc.) within your application.
-You can create a webform using one of the three methods:
+In Qodly, a project's groundwork starts with a webform, which acts as the primary container integrating various components such as buttons and style boxes.
+There are three methods available for creating a webform:

 <Column.List align="center" justifyContent="between">
 	<Column.Item width="60%">